Floyd P. and Margaret Barnard Papers

-The physical collection is available for use in Special Collections during the department's open hours.
+The physical collection is available for use in Special Collections at Minneapolis Central Library during the department's open hours.
 Photographs from this collection are available in the Small Collections in the Hennepin County Library Digital Collections.

-Floyd P. Barnard was born on the 20th of January, 1897 in Mankato, Minnesota.
-He was a music teacher at Roosevelt High School and Jefferson Junior High School in Minneapolis, Minnesota.
+Floyd P. Barnard was a music teacher at Roosevelt High School and Jefferson Junior High School in Minneapolis, Minnesota.
 He was also a composer and Minneapolis Symphony musician--he played string bass in the Symphony Orchestra from 1922-1924.
-Barnard received his B.A. from the University of Minnesota, a Master’s degree from the University of Idaho, and a graduate degree in Musical Composition from Colorado State College.
+Barnard was born on January 20, 1897, in Mankato, Minnesota.
+He received his B.A. from the University of Minnesota, a Master’s degree from the University of Idaho, and a graduate degree in Musical Composition from Colorado State College.
 He composed many pieces of music for band and orchestra, including an instructional band book, The Introduction to Musical Knowledge.

 In 1940, Barnard married Margaret Westenberger.
-Margaret was born on the 13th of November, 1909.
-She attended the Northern State Teachers College in Aberdeen, South Dakota, and the University of Iowa, and taught voice at MacPhail School of Music.
+Margaret was born on November 13, 1909.
+She attended the Northern State Teachers College in Aberdeen, South Dakota, and the University of Iowa.
+Margaret Barnard taught voice at MacPhail School of Music.

 Floyd Barnard died on October 15, 1987, followed shortly after by the death of his wife on November 21, 1987.

 3.83 Linear Feet (4 boxes, 1 oversize)